Hydrodynamic Enhancement of $p$-atic Defect Dynamics

-where $v_{0}=(-1)^{p+1}\pi\lambda_{p}L_{p}/(2^{p/2+1}\eta)\prod_{k=1}^{p-1}(k-p-1)$.
-With exception of $p=2$, however, none of these self-propelled defects features an elementary winding number $s=\pm 1/p$ and when let free to evolve it rapidly splits into $p-1$ elementary defects.
-Finally, the proportionality between the speed of isolated $s=1/2$ disclinations and the flow alignment parameter, brings to light an exciting opportunity for estimating the flow alignment parameter $\lambda_{2}$ $-$ a notoriously elusive material parameter in liquid crystals (see e.g. Ref.~\cite{PhysRevE.70.011701}) $-$ from measurements of the self-propulsion speed of elementary nematic defects.
+where $\mu_{p}=(-1)^{p+1}\pi\lambda_{p}L_{p}/(2^{p/2+1}\eta)\prod_{k=1}^{p-1}(k-p-1)$.
+With exception of $p=2$, however, none of these self-propelled defects feature an elementary winding number $s=\pm 1/p$, and when allowed to evolve rapidly split into $p-1$ elementary defects.
+We note that the fact that self-propulsion is solely driven by the flow alignment stress has not been previously identified even for nematics, where self-propulsion has been a subject of thorough investigation~\cite{toth2002,toth2003hydrodynamics,kats2002disclination,svenvsek2002hydrodynamics,PhysRevResearch.2.013080,kos2020field}.
+In fact, the proportionality between the speed of isolated $s=1/2$ disclinations and the flow alignment parameter brings to light an exciting opportunity for estimating the flow alignment parameter $\lambda_{2}$ $-$ a notoriously elusive material parameter in liquid crystals (see e.g. Ref.~\cite{PhysRevE.70.011701}) $-$ from measurements of the self-propulsion speed of elementary nematic defects.

-Next we focus on the annihilation dynamics of pairs of elementary $s=\pm 1/p$ defect pairs.
-In the absence of hydrodynamics effects, two-dimensional disclinations of opposite winding numbers are known to attract each other via a Coulomb-like force and eventually annihilate.
-In nematics, T\'oth {\em et al}. showed that hydrodynamic affects this process in a two-fold way~\cite{toth2003hydrodynamics}: on the one hand, advection by the backflow causes the defects to move faster, thereby speeding up their annihilation dynamics; on the other hand, the different configuration of the velocity field in the surrounding of positive and negative defects introduces an asymmetry in the annihilation trajectory (Fig.~\ref{fig:3}a), which is then no longer symmetric about the mid-plane separating the defects at $t=0$.
-Although tempting to explain this phenomenology in the light of the aforementioned passive-self propulsion of $s=1/2$ defects, in the following we demonstrate that both effects arise instead from the antisymmetric part of the dynamic stress tensor: i.e. the second term on the right-hand side of Eq.~\eqref{eq:stress_d}.
+To obtain an exhaustive understanding of how backflow affects defect dynamics, we must examine how it affects their interactions.
+Hence, we study the annihilation dynamics of neutral elementary defect pairs, $s=\pm 1/p$.
+In the absence of hydrodynamic effects, two-dimensional disclinations of opposite strength are known to attract via a Coulomb-like force and eventually annihilate \cite{de1993physics}.
+In nematics, T\'oth {\em et al}. showed that hydrodynamics affects this process in a two-fold way~\cite{toth2002}: first, advection by backflow causes defects to move faster, thereby speeding up their annihilation dynamics.
+Subsequently, the different configuration of the velocity field surrounding positive and negative defects introduces an asymmetry in the annihilation trajectory, which is then no longer symmetric about the mid-plane separating the defects at $t=0$.
+Although tempting to explain this phenomena in light of the aforementioned passive self-propulsion, in what follows we uncover that, surprisingly, both effects are primarily fueled by the antisymmetric part of the dynamic stress, i.e. the second term of Eq.~\eqref{eq:stress_d}.